Inductive limits of projective C*-algebras: Introduction

-We discuss closure properties of the class of \Cs{s} with trivial shape, see \ref{prop:S04:Permanence_trivSh}.
-It follows from an example of Dadarlat that this class is not closed under full hereditary sub-\Cs{s}, see \ref{pargr:S04:exmpl_Dadarlat}.
-We deduce the following:
+As a corollary, we obtain that every separable, contractible \ca{} is an inductive limit of projective \ca{s}, see \autoref{prop:S04:contr_AP}.
+We discuss permanence properties of trivial shape, see \autoref{prop:S04:Permanence_trivSh}.
+It follows from an example of Dadarlat that trivial shape does not pass to full hereditary sub-\ca{s}, see \autoref{pargr:S04:exmpl_Dadarlat}.
+We deduce that also projectivity does not pass to full hereditary sub-\ca{s}, see \autoref{prop:S04:Projectivity_not_hereditary}.